Ubaton/filegen-package/README.md

 # FileGen

 A local file structure generator for your projects.
+For more information, visit [FileGen](https://filegen.vercel.app/).

 ## Installation